samuelaure/9nau/README.md

 # 9NAŬ REMINDER

 This React Native app will remind you of your notes at a frequency you choose so you can review them all and keep the information fresh in your mind.
+The purpuse is to rewire your brain by integrating concepts by repetition.

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).